StackVista/stackstate-docs/stackpacks/integrations/scom.md

 "Total number of dependencies: "+ $deps
 ```

-The configured `max_number_of_requests` must be higher than the returned `total number of components that match criteria` AND `total number of dependencies` multiplied by 2, as two API requests are required to retrieve data for each component and each dependency.
+As two API requests are required to retrieve data for each component and each dependency, the configured `max_number_of_requests` must be higher than the returned `total number of components that match criteria` AND `total number of dependencies` multiplied by 2.

 {% endtab %}
 {% tab title="PowerShell integration" %}